code-z2/inst-paymaster/README.md

 This allows paymasters to charge gas fees in ERC20 or use ERC20 or ERC721 tokens to gate interaction with the paymasters.
 - Amount:
 This is the amount of X token a user is required to hold before allowed to access a paymaster
-- TokenAdress: this can either be ERC20 or ERC721.
+- TokenAddress: this can either be ERC20 or ERC721.
 It allows organizations to provide free gas to users holding a specific ERC721 token or a specific amount of ERC20 token, better still charge users in such token.
 - Validation Address (VA): May be linked to governance addresses or protocol addresses.
 The validation address VA takes a lot of high level privileges including receiving ERC20 fees.
 At deployment, some of the configurations are stored on IPFS and used in the SyncWallet UI only.